wp-plugins/celery-wp/readme.txt

 == Installation ==

+*This plugin requires a [Celery](http://trycelery.com) and [Stripe](http://stripe.com) account (Celery will help you sign up with Stripe)*

-To install Celery for WordPress, go to your WordPress admin and choose Plugins > Add New.
-Then, search for `celery` and install.
+To install Celery for WordPress:

+1. Go to your WordPress admin and choose `Plugins > Add New`.
+1. Search for `celery` and install.
+1. Activate the plugin

+Note: Celery for WordPress is compatible with multisite mode.
+If you are running in multisite mode, we recommend that you *do not* Network Activate the plugin unless it really does apply to all sites.
+Each site will have its own configuration settings.

-Or, if you prefer, download the zip file here and install it manually by uploading it.
+If you prefer, you can also download the plugin zip file here and install it manually by uploading it.

-Please note that you will also need a Celery account and a Stripe account (Celery will help you sign up for Stripe).

 == Frequently Asked Questions ==

-= What is a preorder campaign =
+= What is a preorder campaign? =

 A preorder campaign allows you to being accepting orders before you are ready to ship.
 You accept credit cards now and charge them only when you are ready to ship.